GummyisHear/ddos-protection/README.md

 ## OUTPUT Restrictions
 This script doesn't have any rules for outbound connections, which you can add as well to further protect your system. <br/>
 But that would effectively only restrict yourself in what actions you can do on the system, it wouldn't directly protect you from DDoS attacks. <br/>

-## Whitelist IPs Using ipset
-You can have a system which whitelists specific IP addresses, and only those would be allowed to connect to the game server. <br/>
-This repository has an additional script `ipset.sh` which explains how to do something like that efficiently.

 ## OVH Edge Network Firewall
 If you are an OVH customer, you can add some rules to your server which will filter packets before they even reach your server. <br/>